Java Library

 Maven users

-Add this dependency to your project's POM, where X.Y.Z represents the appropriate version number:
+Add this dependency to your project's POM:

 <dependency>